UKHomeOfficeForms/hof/README.md

 ## Options

 - `views`: Location of the base views relative to the root of your project.
 Defaults to 'views'.
+- `middleware`: An optional array of middleware functions to add to the application middleware pipeline.
 - `fields`: Location of the common fields relative to the root of your project.
 Defaults to 'fields'.
 - `translations`: Location of the common translations relative to the root of your project.
 Defaults to 'translations'.
 - `viewEngine`: Name of the express viewEngine.
 Defaults to 'html'.